dmswlchlrh/Online-Retail-Sales-Analysis/README.md

-# Strategic Retail Analytics: Optimising Business Performance
+# E-commerce Growth & Performance Optimisation
 **End-to-end retail analysis**: Identifying sales trends and operational risks to optimise business performance, using SQL for data transformation and Tableau for visualisation.

 ## Key Questions